 Tillamook is a beloved 108-year-old cooperative of nearly 100 family dairy farms based in the Pacific Northwest of America.
 Patrick Criteser joined as President and CEO in 2012 and, by building on the values of the business and investing in a challenger strategy, has overseen a 70% growth in revenue and 3x increase in profitability over the last five years.
-We met Patrick during his recent trip to Dublin to hear the story of Tillamook’s remarkable growth, the insight behind their convention busting campaigns, and the impact “Dairy Done Right” has had on their business.
+We interview Patrick to hear the story of Tillamook’s remarkable growth, the insight behind their convention busting campaigns, and the impact “Dairy Done Right” has had on their business.

 What was the situation before you arrived in 2012?

 At the time, and it is true today, we were the number one selling brand in any food and beverage category, in the Pacific Northwest.
 So, we were a high penetration, high loyalty brand, in a small part of the US.
 People had grown up with Tillamook and would appreciate the quality, but that was the extent of the brand identity at that time, it was thought of almost like a heritage brand.

 What did you feel was the opportunity for the business?

 There was some aspiration for growth from the shareholders, but it was mostly tied to creating stability in order to help weather global volatility in the dairy markets.
 When I came in to interview for CEO in early 2012, I told the board this business should be two or three times the size it is today, but to make that happen, we were going to have to pursue a bolder vision for the company.